tap349/tap349.github.io/_posts/2018-06-23-webpack-react.md

 categories: [webpack, react]
 ---

-this instruction to add support for React is geared towards Phoenix project but it must be fairly easy to adapt it to Rails project with Webpacker.
+this post describes how to add support for React to a project with Webpack. instructions are geared towards Phoenix project but it must be fairly easy to adapt them to Rails project with Webpacker.

 <!-- more -->